CanonicalLtd/maas-docs/en/api.md

 ------------------------------------------------------------------------

 **stop\_mode** (*String*): Optional.
 Power-off mode.
-If 'soft', perform a soft power down if the node's power type supports it, otherwise perform a hard power off.
-For all values other than 'soft', and by default, perform a hard power off.
+If \'soft\', perform a soft power down if the node\'s power type supports it, otherwise perform a hard power off.
+For all values other than \'soft\', and by default, perform a hard power off.
 A soft power off generally asks the OS to shutdown the system gracefully before powering off, while a hard power off occurs immediately without any warning to the OS.

 **comment** (*String*): Optional.
 Comment for the event log.